Corsica Cap Corse

 Corsica: the French region with more than a touch of Italian

-Mystic menhirs; ancient cave dwellings; uncrowded walking; small cities with imposing citadels and welcoming restaurants; excellent, typical Kudu hotels; food from rustic to fine and good metropolitan and local wine: Corsica presents a perfect 11-day excursion for Kudus, both new and experienced.
-With two dates in 2023, we have showcased spring flowers and autumn colours on this island of Napoleon and friendly people (definitely not your standard Parisian indifference).
+Mystic menhirs; ancient cave dwellings; uncrowded walking; small cities with imposing citadels and welcoming restaurants; typical Kudu hotels; food from rustic to fine and good mainland French and local wine: Corsica presents a perfect 11-day excursion for Kudus, both new and experienced.
+In our October departure, we showcase autumn colours on this island of Napoleon and friendly people (definitely not your standard Parisian indifference).

 Ruled by Carthaginians; Greeks; Romans; Lombards; a Pope; Pisans; the Genoese from 1284 to 1768; a Bank; a German King; the French; the British (twice) and finally the French again, this island of polyglot people and polychrome churches opens up its charms to the discerning Kudu and enthrals the easy walker.